-Hugo Zacchini of Turin, Italy, is shot from a specially built cannon invented by his brother, July 19, 1927.
-He landed in a net about 130 feet away.
+Hugo Zacchini of Turin, Italy, is shot from a specially built cannon invented by his brother in 1927.
 Zacchini successfully won a right of publicity case in Ohio after a television station aired an entire clip of his show.
-The Supreme Court in its 1977 ruling in Zacchini v.
-Scripps-Howard compared the state's right of publicity law to copyright and patent laws, and said showing the entire clip threatened the economic value of Zacchini's performance.
-(AP Photo, used with permission from The Associated Press.)
+The Supreme Court in Zacchini v.
+Scripps-Howard (1977) compared the state's right of publicity law to copyright and patent laws and said the First Amendment did not immunize the press from violating the publicity law.
+(AP Photo, used with permission from the Associated Press)

 In Zacchini v.
 Scripps-Howard Broadcasting Co., 433 U.S. 562 (1977), the U.S. Supreme Court ruled, 5-4, that the First Amendment did not immunize the news media from liability for violating Ohio’s right of publicity laws by broadcasting a performer’s entire act.
 The holding reversed the Ohio Supreme Court’s decision that the state law must allow a “privilege” to report on matters of legitimate public interest.